Incident Management

 If the EOC does not respond because they are unavailable, you should escalate the incident using the PagerDuty application, which will alert Infrastructure Engineering leadership.

-If during an incident, the EOC, Incident Manager or, CMOC need to be engaged, page the person on-call using one of the following.
-This triggers a PagerDuty incident and page the appropriate person based on the Impacted Service that you select.
+If during an incident, you need to engage the Incident Responder (EOC), IMOC, or Communications Manager (CMOC), page the person on-call using one of the following methods.
+This triggers a PagerDuty incident and pages the appropriate person based on the Impacted Service that you select.

-• Use the /pd trigger command in Slack, select the Impacted Service based on the role below, or
+• Use the /inc escalate command in Slack, select the correct team from the Oncall team drop down menu based on the team below, or

-• Directly from PagerDuty, navigate to Incidents page in PagerDuty, create a new incident and select the Impacted Service based on the role below.
+• Directly from PagerDuty, navigate to Incidents page in PagerDuty, create a new incident and select the Impacted Service based on the team below.

 Incidents requiring direct customer interaction